The TRAPPIST-1 Habitable Atmosphere Intercomparison (THAI). Part III: Simulated Observables -- The return of the spectrum: Conclusions

-\acknowledgments T.J.F., G.L.V. and M.J.W. acknowledge support from the GSFC Sellers Exoplanet Environments Collaboration (SEEC), which is funded in part by the NASA Planetary Science Divisions Internal Scientist Funding Model.
+\acknowledgments The authors thank the two anonymous reviewers whose comments helped to improve the quality and clarity of this manuscript.
+T.J.F., G.L.V. and M.J.W. acknowledge support from the GSFC Sellers Exoplanet Environments Collaboration (SEEC), which is funded in part by the NASA Planetary Science Divisions Internal Scientist Funding Model.
 D.E.S., I.A.B., J.M. and N.J.M. acknowledge use of the Monsoon system, a collaborative facility supplied under the Joint Weather and Climate Research Programme, a strategic partnership between the Met Office and the Natural Environment Research Council.
 We acknowledge support of the Met Office Academic Partnership secondment program.
 This work was partly supported by a Science and Technology Facilities Council Consolidated Grant (ST/R000395/1), UKRI Future Leaders Fellowship (MR/T040866/1), and the Leverhulme Trust (RPG-2020-82).\\ This project has received funding from the European Union's Horizon 2020 research and innovation program under the Marie Sklodowska-Curie Grant Agreement No. 832738/ESCAPE.
 M.T. thanks the Gruber Foundation for its generous support to this research.
+M.T. acknowledges support from the PORTAL BRAIN-be 2.0 BELSPO project.
 M.T. was granted access to the High-Performance Computing (HPC) resources of Centre Informatique National de l'Enseignement Sup\'erieur (CINES) under the allocations \textnumero~A0020101167 and A0040110391 made by Grand \'Equipement National de Calcul Intensif (GENCI).
 This work has been carried out within the framework of the National Centre of Competence in Research PlanetS supported by the Swiss National Science Foundation.
 M.T. acknowledges the financial support of the SNSF.
 M.T. and F.F. thank the LMD Generic Global Climate team for the teamwork development and improvement of the model.
-J.H.M. acknowledges funding from the NASA Habitable Worlds program under award 80NSSC20K0230.\\ The authors acknowledge the help of Andrew Ackerman to set up the cloud diagnostics in ROCKE-3D.\\ The THAI GCM intercomparison team is grateful to the Anong's THAI Cuisine restaurant in Laramie for hosting its first meeting on November 15, 2017.\\ Numerical experiments performed for this study required the use of supercomputers, which are energy intensive facilities and thus have non-negligible greenhouse gas emissions associated with them.
+J.H.M. acknowledges funding from the NASA Habitable Worlds program under award 80NSSC20K0230.\\ The authors acknowledge the help of Andrew Ackerman to set up the cloud diagnostics in ROCKE-3D.\\ T.F. thank Avi.
+Mandell for his helpful discussion on the observation noise.
+The THAI GCM intercomparison team is grateful to the Anong's Thai Cuisine restaurant in Laramie for hosting its first meeting on November 15, 2017.\\ Numerical experiments performed for this study required the use of supercomputers, which are energy intensive facilities and thus have non-negligible greenhouse gas emissions associated with them.

 \software{{\sc matplotlib} \citep{Hunter2007}.
 PSG \citep{Villanueva2018} is available online at \url{https://psg.gsfc.nasa.gov/index.php}.
 ExoCAM \citep{Wolf2015} is available on Github: https://github.com/storyofthewolf/ExoCAM.
 The Met Office Unified Model is available for use under licence; see \url{http://www.metoffice.gov.uk/research/modelling-systems/unified-model}.
 ROCKE-3D is public domain software and available for download for free from \url{https://simplex.giss.nasa.gov/gcm/ROCKE-3D/}.
 Annual tutorials for new users take place annually, whose recordings are freely available on line at \url{https://www.youtube.com/user/NASAGISStv/playlists?view=50&sort=dd&shelf_id=15}.
 LMD-G is available upon request from Martin Turbet (martin.turbet@lmd.jussieu.fr) and François Forget (francois.forget@lmd.jussieu.fr). }